Numerical Simulations of the Nonlinear Quantum Vacuum in the Heisenberg-Euler Weak-Field Expansion: Dispersion relations

 where the solution of \eqref{NewPDESimpleForward} with $ \omega \in \mathbb{C} $ reads

-Next, the derivative in \eqref{PDESimple} for the backward propagating part can be approximated by a first order backward finite difference.
-In this case \eqref{NewPDESimple} can be approximated for the backward propagating case as
+Further, the derivative in \eqref{PDESimple} for the backward-propagating part can be approximated by a first order backward finite difference.
+In this case, Equation \eqref{NewPDESimple} can be approximated for the backward-propagating case as

 with the solution